xianfei/SysMocap/README.md

 ### Bugs

-1. Only support VRM file now.

-2. On Windows platform, "Use Discrete Graphics on Dual GPU Laptop" and "Mocap Data Forward" can not use at same time.
+1. On Windows platform, "Use Discrete Graphics on Dual GPU Laptop" and "Mocap Data Forward" can not use at same time.

 ### Notice